AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 1. (Optional) Set a deadline for the approval.
 Users and teams are notified by email 72 hours, then 24 hours before the specified deadline.

-1. To add an approver, click the Approver and and begin typing in a user or team name.
+1. To add an approver, click the Approver button and and begin typing in a user or team name.

-1. To add a reviewer, click the Reviewer checkbox and begin typing in a user or team name.
+1. To add a reviewer, click the Reviewer button and begin typing in a user or team name.

     ![](assets/add-approvers.png)